Ab2774/Lenovo-IdeaPad-320-14-IKB-Hackintosh/README.md

 ![](Images/TRIM.png)
 OpenCore:
 ![](Images/TRIM-OC.png)
 - If you're a Synaptics trackpad user, your trackpad is supported!
-Just enable these options that can by found in `Extras` folder in this repository realeses to your `config.plist` and copy `VoodooI2CSynaptics.kext` to `Kexts` or `kexts/Other` folder.
+Just enable these options that can be found in `Extras` folder in this repository realeses to your `config.plist` and copy `VoodooI2CSynaptics.kext` to `Kexts` or `kexts/Other` folder.
 ![](Images/Chime.png)
 - If you don't like the name of your laptop that shown in "About This Mac", you can change it!
 Press Shift+Cmd+G <kbd>⇧⌘G</kbd> and copy-and-paste this path: `/Users/Username/Library/Preferences/com.apple.SystemProfiler.plist`, and remember, The word `Username` Is for your username, now download your favorite plist editor (mine is "PilstEdit Pro"), then you can change to `Lenovo IdeaPad 320-14IKB (80XK)` or any name you want.
 ![](Images/Edit.png)